 By law, all donors must have blood screening tests for HIV

-antibodies (AIDS) and Hepatitis B & C. Other blood screening
+antibodies (AIDS), HTLV and Hepatitis B & C. Other blood

-donor's blood group will be determined and there will be a
+fibrosis.
+The donor's blood group will be determined and there will

-chromosomal analysis.
-Donors are also screened for Gonorrhoea and
+be a chromosomal analysis.
+Donors are also screened for Gonorrhoea

 Contacting your GP regarding sperm